vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/l4rule.md

 The AKO defaults the network profile to `System-TCP-Proxy`.

 **NOTE**: The network profile settings are dependent on the license configured in the AVI controller.
 Please refer to the [document](https://avinetworks.com/docs/22.1/nsx-alb-license-editions/) before configuring the profile in the CRD.
+Also, SSL support has been added for L4 VS starting AKO 1.11.1.
+If SSL is enabled for any port in [listenerProperties](#configure-listener-properties) section then network profile should be of type TCP proxy, since only a single **TCP** port definition is allowed in the LoadBalancer service for L4 SSL.

 #### Express custom Network Security Policy